highlight/highlight/blog-content/clickhouse-materialized-views.md

 ORDER BY (ProjectId, Timestamp, UUID);
 ```

-While the attributes that are present on all traces are stores as top level columns, traces can have arbitrary custom attributes that can differ.
-The column `TraceAttributes` is a map that can store all of these values without having to worry about their type.
+While the attributes that are present on all traces are stored as top-level columns, traces can have arbitrary custom attributes that can differ.
+The column `TraceAttributes` is a map that can store all of these values without having to worry about their types.
 In our ingest that writes data to the table, we format all `TraceAttributes` as strings where the key stores the name of the attribute.
 This allows us to mix different potential trace attributes within the same table regardless of their data type (where more complex values can be stored as their JSON string representation).

 However, this presents a challenge when searching.
 The Highlight UI auto-completes attribute keys that can be used for searching, but having to scan over the entire table to gather the distinct keys is slow.
 We also can’t quickly determine which keys have at least one numeric value since we’d need to look at all values in the table to determine that.